mattermost/notices/README.md

 ### Opening a PR

-Open a PR against the `release` branch to add your notice to the `notices.json`.
-See this [example PR] XXXXXX will submit a PR for the v5.29 server upgrade
+**Open a PR against the `release` branch** to add your notice to the `notices.json`.
+See this [example PR](https://github.com/mattermost/notices/pull/220) shows the v6.0 server upgrade notice.

 - **"id"**: must be a **unique** alpha-numeric value.
 The server uses the notice ID to store if a user has seen a particular notice.
 It is recommended to choose an ID that will be recognizable in telemetry.
+Do not update existing notice ID's unless you intend for them to retrigger for users (such as updating an existing notice for a new release, ie updating the v5.38 notice to a v5.39 notice).
 - **"title"**: configure the title of the modal.
 This appears in larger bold font (supports emoji).
 - **"description"**: configure the description text that appears below the title (supports full markdown and emoji).
 - **"image"** (optional): configure the hero image that appears below the description text.
 It is recommended to use a 16:9 aspect ratio image ([example](https://github.com/mattermost/notices/blob/master/images/desktop_upgrade.png)).
 Images should be added to the `images` folder in your PR branch, then in the `notices.json` add the image URL in the format `https://raw.githubusercontent.com/mattermost/notices/release/images/image_name.image_format` ([example](https://github.com/mattermost/notices/pull/49/files#diff-11766faeb8c25f77d7dbf8e61fd0e9fc8cd1a08858d6b1f8867715a570bfd9d9R13)).